porya-gohary/real-time-task-generator-framework/README.md

 Copyright © 2024 [Pourya Gohari](https://pourya-gohari.ir).

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔄 Previous Work
+This project is a newer version of the [Real-time task generator](https://github.com/porya-gohary/real-time-task-generators) project.
+The previous project was written in Python and was not as efficient as the current project.
+The current project is written in GO and is designed to be more efficient, scalable and provide more options.

 ## 📚 References
 If you are interested in the task generation algorithms, you can refer to the following papers: